 George Whitefield: God’s Anointed Servant in the Great Revival of the Eighteenth Century by Arnold Dallimore

-This is a shortened accessible version of a two volume work on Whitefield by Arnold Dallimore.
-The story is clear and direct, the quotes powerful, and the glory is all God’s in how this man used to bless and bring the fire of revival in England and America.
+This is a shortened accessible version of a two-volume work on Whitefield by Arnold Dallimore.
+The story is clear and direct, the quotes powerful, and the glory is all God’s in how this man was used to bless and bring the fire of revival in England and America.
 A must read for anyone who wants to understand the Great Awakening.
 Amazon, John Piper’s sermon.

 A Short Life of Jonathan Edwards by George Marsden

 This is a second and shorter book by George Marsden on the life of Jonathan Edwards, intended to provide access to Edwards’ story for everyone.
 This volume presents Edwards’ life story, with a particular emphasis on how his personal story fits into the larger story of American history and the issues defining the birth of the nation.
 Amazon, John Piper’s sermon

 This is a great introduction to the life and impact of the “Prince of Preachers.”
 Here you will understand some of the legacy that produced a pastor at age 19 and the sorrows that made his words enduring and powerful.
 This book is brief and readable and will challenge your heart to follow and persevere as Spurgeon did.
 Amazon, John Piper’s sermon

 Susie: The Life and Legacy of Susannah Spurgeon by Ray Roades Jr.